abcdefgh000/notes/c++/multi_thread/create_and_use_a_new_thread.md

   // in the key board.
 So what happens here is:
   // * Before this line, the "branch" thread "my_new_thread" is already running continuously.
   // * std::cin.get() is waiting the user to press Enter, if the user does not press Enter, the
-  //   code will never reach the next line of "stop = true;".
+  //   code will never reach the next line of "done = true;".
   // * When the user press Enter, std::cin.get() will get it, and we can go to the next line of
-  //   setting stop to be true.
+  //   setting "done" to true.
 And don't forget at this time the "my_new_thread" thread is still
   //   running "under the hood" just like before!
-  // * The variable "stop" is set to "true", and "my_new_thread" got this change since it has a
+  // * The variable "done" is set to "true", and "my_new_thread" got this change since it has a
   //   while loop that is continuously checking this var.
 Then the while loop in that thread is
   //   ended.
 So "my_new_thread" finished everything that is inside it.
 Then we go to the
   //   "my_new_thread.join()" below in the main thread.
 See more details in the comment below. std::cin.get();
-  stop = true;
+  done = true;

   // This means: Pause (or namely "lock") the main thread until the thread "my_new_thread" is done.
   // So whatever is happening in the main thread will be paused, until whatever is to be happen
   // inside "my_new_thread" are finished.
   my_new_thread.join();
+  std::cout << "Done!" << std::endl;
 }
 ```